-Not every challenge needs to be addressed with a Design Sprint; there are plenty of situations where the Design Sprint is not the right tool to use.
-A good challenge for a Sprint can range from something broad like, “Define the future vision for my product 5 years out” or “Explore opportunities to better meet the needs of children and technology” to more tightly scoped challenges like, “Improve the onboarding for new users of my mobile app” or “Increase engagement for high volume users of my app”.
-A Sprint will be most valuable when scoped to the needs of your business and team.
+A good challenge for a Sprint can range from something broad like, “Define the future vision for my product 5 years out” or “Explore opportunities to better meet the needs of children and technology” to more tightly scoped challenges like, “Improve the onboarding for new users of my mobile app” or “Increase engagement for high volume users of my app”

 How many people should be in a Design Sprint?

 Ideally, the team should be no bigger than 7.
 In our Design Sprints we normally have 2-3 people from Mäd and 3-4 from the client side.
 This ensures that things move relatively fast, and that the Design Sprint doesn't turn into a conference.

 The best Design Sprint teams are made up of cross-functional team members to ensure we have a well-rounded solution to the project at hand.

 From Mäd, we typically include a UX designer, a Developer, a User Researcher, a Product Manager, a Content Strategist or others depending on the types of projects and the solutions required.

 From the client side, it's important that any stakeholder or key decision maker can join.
 At the end of the day, we need approval or sign-off on some of the solutions proposed during the Design Sprint.
 However, we understand that stakeholders are busy people and we accommodate to this by arranging a 'check in' time for decision-makers to review decisions at important moments throughout the Sprint.

 The Key Stakeholder doesn't have time to join the Design Sprint, what should we do?